 When a need arises for updates, the client will contact their project/account manager and send over the request with redlined PDF (sometimes with or without native files).
 We’ll send over a quote within 24 hours and if approved, we create the job in our system.
 In our first round, our designer updates the piece and a second designer will do a quality check before they send it to the project manager.
 Once the PM does their own quality check on the piece, it is sent to the client for review.
 The client will send back any edits needed and we communicate back and forth until the piece is approved.
 Once the client approves the art, the primary designer will send it to a second designer for a last quality assurance check to ensure everything is accurate and print-ready (if it goes to print).
 Files are then released to the client.

 Q: Have you learned from your customers exactly how much they’re saving by working with your team on their revisions?

 A: We did put out a survey to learn more about our client’s experience to gain insight into how we can continue to provide the best service and value.
 We’ve learned that our clients see a minimum savings of 25% by using Rev One, but many others have seen an average of up to 55%.

 Q: Have you faced any hardships while starting your business that you can share with us?
 Has any of it been because of your sexual orientation or gender?

-A: While we are grateful to live in a state that is mostly open minded and welcomes inclusion, we have had our difficult moments of gender and sexual orientation discrimination.
-There have companies that have dropped us from bidding on projects as soon as I mentioned that we are an LGBTBE certified company.
-Given that we work in a male dominated industry (like many others), there have been multiple occasions where we have been treated unfairly, been made to feel like we do not belong, and have been patronized.
+A: While we are grateful to live in a state that is mostly open-minded and welcomes inclusion, we have had our difficult moments of gender and sexual orientation discrimination.
+There have been companies that have dropped us from bidding on projects as soon as I mentioned that we are an LGBTBE-certified company.
+Given that we work in a male-dominated industry (like many others), there have been multiple occasions where we have been treated unfairly, made to feel like we do not belong, and have been patronized.